 Undergoing citizen corps training is a great way to feel empowered in the event of any emergency.
 The county has two primary programs for you to get involved:

 Citizen Emergency Response Team, or

 Medical Reserve Corps, or MRC, is also a community-based volunteer program that engages medical, public health and other civilian volunteers to strengthen public health and improve emergency preparedness and response.
 For more information, contact the county Health Department at 732-431-7456 or log onto the

-Additional information about storm and disaster preparations are available on the county’s Web site at www.visitmonmouth.com.
+Additional information about storm and disaster preparations is available on the county’s Web site at www.visitmonmouth.com.

 Prepare.
 Plan.
 Stay Informed.

 Recommended Items to Include in a Basic Emergency Supply Kit: